gunjandatta/blog/_posts/2020/2020-03-26-typescript-and-datatables.net.md

 <!--more-->

-### Manually Reference jQuery Library
+### Update jQuery Reference

-The first thing we will do is update the DataTables.net internal reference to jQuery.
+The first thing we will do is update the jQuery reference.
 This only needs to be done once, so I recommend you do it in the main source file.
+We will check to see if the DataTable plugin doesn't have jQuery defined and set it, otherwise we will update the gd-sprest-bs jQuery reference.

 ```ts
 import * as DataTable from "datatables.net";